Learn

 After the 2010 Flash Crash, the SEC implemented circuit breakers and the Limit Up-Limit Down (LULD) mechanism to prevent extreme price moves in individual stocks.
 Under LULD, trading is paused when a stock's price moves outside a specified band from its reference price; typically 5% for large-cap stocks and 10% for smaller companies.

 Market-wide circuit breakers also halt all trading if the S&P 500 drops 7% (Level 1), 13% (Level 2), or 20% (Level 3) in a single day.
-These protections reduce; but don't eliminate — the risk of stop-loss orders executing at extreme prices during market dislocations.
+These protections reduce, but don't eliminate — the risk of stop-loss orders executing at extreme prices during market dislocations.
 Understanding these safeguards helps you calibrate how much you rely on stop-losses versus other risk management approaches.

 How Clarity Helps You Manage Portfolio Risk

-However you manage risk, visibility into your full portfolio is essential.
+However you manage risk, visibility into your full portfolio matters.
 Clarity lets you see all your holdings across every brokerage account in one place, making it easier to monitor positions, track cost basis, and understand your overall exposure.
 When you can see your total allocation to any single stock or sector, you make better decisions about where to set stop-losses — or whether position sizing alone provides sufficient risk management.
 Good risk management starts with knowing exactly what you own.

 What to Do Next